Skip to Main Content

 Overview

 Firefighters protect people's lives and property from the hazards of fire and other emergencies.
-They provide this protection by fighting fires to prevent property damage and by rescuing people trapped or injured by fires or other accidents.
+They provide this protection by fighting fires to prevent property damage and by rescuing people who are trapped or injured by fires or other accidents.
 Through inspections and safety education, firefighters also work to prevent fires and unsafe conditions that could result in dangerous, life-threatening situations.
 They assist in many types of emergencies and disasters in everyday life.
 Although in many rural areas firefighters serve on a volunteer basis, this article is mainly concerned with describing full-time career firefighters.
-There are approximately 332,400 paid firefighters working in the United States.
-Approximately 4 percent are women, according to the National Fire Protection Association.
+There are approximately 326,800 paid firefighters working in the United States.
+In 2023, approximately 4 percent of firefighters were women, according to the U.S. Department of Labor.

 Salary Range